EGI-Federation/documentation/content/en/users/cloud-compute/faq/_index.md

 There are several ways to increase the disk space available at the VM.
 The fastest and easiest one is to use block storage, creating a new storage disk device and attaching it to the VM.
-Check the `storage`{.interpreted-text role="doc"} guide for more information.
+Check the [storage guide](../storage) for more information.

 ### How can I keep my data after the VM is stopped?